johansyd/vagrant-sydseter-debian-wheezy-amd64-puppet-ext/README.md

     # From the root of this repository, do the following from the cmd.
     vagrant up

-    # From the root of this repository, do the following from the cmd.
-    vagrant up

 ###Post configuration

 You can configure the Vagrant file to clone out your git repositories before the